 GREEN BELT PURPOSES ASSESSMENT IMPORTANCE TO GREEN BELT PURPOSE

-Purpose 1: To check the unrestricted sprawl of large built up areas Land within the parcel contains the outward growth of the Romford built up area (i.e. eastwards from development at Emerson Park; northwards and westwards from the edge of Upminster) into the Ingrebourne valley.
-Given the visually exposed elevated nature of the valley sides any development extending into this area is likely to be perceived as 'sprawl'.
+Purpose 1: To check the unrestricted sprawl of large built up areas urpose 1: To check the unrestricted rawl of large built up areasLand within the parcel contains the outward growth of the Romford built up area (i.e. eastwards from development at Emerson Park; northwards and westwards from the edge of Upminster) into the Ingrebourne valley.
+Given the visually exposed elevated nature of th valley sides any development extending into this area is likely to be perceived as 'sprawl'.
 Paramount

 Major

 Moderate

 Slight/Negligible

 None

 Purpose 2: To prevent neighbouring towns from merging into one another The parcel provides separation between the northern part of Upminster at Cranham and development at Emerson Park on the eastern edge of Romford.
 Paramount

 Major

 Moderate

 Slight/Negligible

 None

 Purpose 3: To assist in safeguarding the countryside from encroachment A surprisingly largely intact area of countryside, comprising part of the Ingrebourne Valley, which forms a 'wedge' of countryside extending northwards from Upminster between existing areas of development on the eastern edge of Romford and western edge of Cranham.
 Paramount

 Major

 Moderate

 Slight/Negligible

 None